Pavel Gubarev: Separatist political career

-However, in the time of his detention, other senior separatist figures had emerged, notably Igor Girkin, and Alexander Borodai, meaning that freed, Gubarev had an uncertain position in the separatist hierarchy going forward.
-With Borodai serving as Donetsk People's Republic Prime Minister, and Gubarev's 'People's Governor' post largely superseded, Gubarev took to mostly engaging himself in media activities, being effectively sidelined from any meaningful role in DPR affairs.
+However, in the time of his detention, other senior separatist figures had emerged, notably Igor Girkin and Alexander Borodai, meaning that freed, Gubarev had an uncertain position in the separatist hierarchy going forward.
+With Borodai serving as prime minister of the Donetsk People's Republic, and Gubarev's post of "people's governor" largely superseded, Gubarev took to mostly engaging himself in media activities, being effectively sidelined from any meaningful role in DPR affairs.
 Gubarev was sanctioned by the United Kingdom on 25 July 2014 in relation to his actions from earlier in 2014.

+The Izborsky Club became the most important platform for promoting the uprising in Donbas.
+In June 2014, the Izborsky Club opened a branch in Donetsk, which was headed by Gubarev.
+In an interview in August 2014, Alexander Prokhanov stated that he often called Gubarev and that they shared the same views.

 In October 2014, Gubarev's car came under gunfire in a planned attack.
 Gubarev lost control of the car, and sustained a head injury in the resulting crash.
-Gubarev had planned to stand in November's 2014 Donbas parliamentary elections representing his Novorossiya party, however he excluded by the election commission from participating "because his party was not able to hold a founding conference".
+Gubarev had planned to stand in November's 2014 Donbas general elections representing his New Russia Party, however he excluded by the election commission from participating "because his party was not able to hold a founding conference".
 This exclusion from the ballot effectively marked the end of Gubarev as a key player in the Donbas political scene.

+In 2016, he published his memoirs in which he celebrated his membership in the RNU and described himself as an imperial-minded person fighting for the unity of Russian civilisation.
+He also wrote in his book that "here [in the Donbas] there was no ethnic enmity".

-After some time away from public life, in February 2016 Gubarev was appointed Yasynuvata Raion mayor by the Donetsk People's Republic.
-Although some reported this as Gubarev's 'comeback', he would only hold this position for a few months.
-Following the death of Alexander Zakharchenko, on 31 August 2018, elections were planned in the Donetsk People's Republic for a new leader, and Gubarev stated his intention of standing as a candidate for the post of head of the Donetsk People's Republic.
-However, Gubarev was excluded from standing after being accused of having forged signatures on his nomination papers, with it said that his candidacy had displeased Denis Pushilin, who at that time was acting head of the DNR, and favourite to take the post permanently, which he duly did.
-This effectively marked the end of Gubarev's political career in the DNR.
-His wife Ekaterina's political career would continue in Russian-controlled territories following the 2022 Russian invasion of Ukraine.
+After some time away from public life, in February 2016, Gubarev was appointed Yasynuvata Raion mayor by the Donetsk People's Republic.
+Although some reported this as Gubarev's comeback, he would only hold this position for a few months.
+Following the assassination of Alexander Zakharchenko on 31 August 2018, elections were planned in the Donetsk People's Republic for a new leader, and Gubarev stated his intention of standing as a candidate for the post of head of the Donetsk People's Republic.
+However, Gubarev was excluded from standing after being accused of having forged signatures on his nomination papers, with it said that his candidacy had displeased Denis Pushilin, who at that time was acting head of the DPR, and favourite to take the post permanently, which he duly did.
+This effectively marked the end of Gubarev's political career in the DPR.
+His wife Ekaterina's political career would continue in Russian-occupied territories following the 2022 Russian invasion of Ukraine.